Bitcoin Exchange Kraken May Have Made Itself A Target By Dissing NY Attorney General Inquiry

 “What I expect it will do is make Kraken an even more obvious target,” Justin Danilewitz, a former federal prosecutor and partner at Saul Ewing, told the New York Post.

-Amy Spitalnick, a rep for New York Attorney General Eric Schneiderman, suggested Kraken is acting like it has something to hide — and that’s never a good thing.
+Amy Spitalnick, a representative for New York Attorney General Eric Schneiderman, suggested Kraken is acting like it has something to hide — and that’s never a good thing.

 “Legitimate entities generally like to demonstrate to their investors that their money will be protected,” Spitalnick said in a statement.
 “This is very basic information that any credible platform should have on hand and be willing to share with their investors.”